csswizardry/csswizardry.github.com/about.md

 If you think I can help you—and I probably can—**say hello**: I enjoy working with companies of all shapes, sizes, locations, problems, needs, and budgets.
-I’m professional, but I’m laid back—[drop me a line](/contact/), and we can see what fits.
+I’m professional, but I’m very laid back—[drop me a line](/contact/), and we can see what fits.

 _<img src="{{ site.cloudinary }}/img/content/signature.png" alt="Harry" fetchpriority="low" width="123" height="72" />_